Metropolitan College

 MET AD 654

-Prereq: (MET AD 100 & MET ADR 100 & MET AD 571).
-Examines the foundations of modern marketing analytics and offers students the opportunity to develop their abilities to select, apply, and interpret readily available data on customer purchase behavior, new customer acquisition, current customer retention, and marketing mix optimization.
-Explores approaches and techniques to support the managerial decision-making process and skills in using state-of-the-art statistical and analytics tools.
-Students gain a basic understanding of how transaction and descriptive data are used to construct customer segmentation schemas, build and calibrate predictive models, and quantify the incremental impact of specific marketing actions.
-Python, R, SQL, and Power BI software are used in this course.
+Prerequisite: MET AD 571.
+Become familiar with the foundations of modern marketing analytics and develop your ability to select, apply, and interpret readily available data on customer purchase behavior, new customer acquisition, current customer retention, and marketing mix optimization.
+This course explores techniques to support the managerial decision-making process and skills in using state-of-the-art statistical and analytics tools.
+Students will gain a basic understanding of how transaction and descriptive data are used to construct customer segmentation schemas, build and calibrate predictive machine learning models, and quantify the incremental impact of specific marketing actions.
+Python and Tableau are used in this course.
+No prior Python experience is required.
 4 cr.
 Tuition: $4020

 Summer 1 (May 18-June 26)